t0rus1/comfort-science-website/_specials/family-cotton-khaki.md

 ---
 name: Family Cotton Khaki
 description_markdown: >-
-  Beanbag with foam filled inner bag and removable cover in serviceable denim fabric.
+  Beanbag with foam filled inner bag and removable cover in cotton fabric.
 The cover is washable in cold water.&nbsp;